mohmdnofal/aks-best-practices/stateful_workloads/zrs/README.md

 brew install velero

-#install velero in the cluster, this will install velero deployment along with all the required role assignments and a bunch of CRDs
+#install velero in the cluster, this will install velero deployment along with all the required role assignments and a bunch of CRDs, note the version, this is needed to support CSI and ZRS, v1.2 doesn't

 velero install \
     --provider azure \
-    --plugins velero/velero-plugin-for-microsoft-azure:v1.2.0 \
+    --plugins velero/velero-plugin-for-microsoft-azure:v1.4.0-rc.1 \
     --bucket $BLOB_CONTAINER \
     --secret-file ./credentials-velero \
     --backup-location-config resourceGroup=$AZURE_BACKUP_RESOURCE_GROUP,storageAccount=$AZURE_STORAGE_ACCOUNT_ID,subscriptionId=$AZURE_BACKUP_SUBSCRIPTION_ID \